Lubrication of Circuit Breakers

 Mechanisms are designed to disconnect a circuit at high speed and with a high degree of reliability, from the associated electrical system when an electrical fault is detected.
 However, MCCB’S (Moulded Case Circuit Breakers) and MCB’s (Miniature Circuit) are, due to their design, excluded from the HSE’s alert requirements.

-Observations made by Inspectors during separate routine inspections, which occurred whilst routine maintenance of circuit breakers were occurring, have been added to evidence gathered during another recent HSE investigation into an incident where an employee marginally escaped serious injury due to the catastrophic failure of a HV circuit.
-The combination of said observations and said evidence highlighted that what was understood to be common knowledge in the switchgear industry, i.e. “that the incorrect use and application of lubrication had been a major cause of maloperation in switchgear which had very serious consequences”, was no longer recognised as such.
+Observations made by inspectors during separate routine inspections have been added to evidence gathered during another HSE investigation into an incident where an employee marginally escaped serious injury due to the catastrophic failure of a HV circuit.
+The combination of the observations and evidence highlighted that what was understood to be common knowledge in the switchgear industry, i.e. “that the incorrect use and application of lubrication had been a major cause of maloperation in switchgear which had very serious consequences”, was no longer recognised as such.
 In addition, some HV and LV specialist electrical maintenance contractors and end users commonly use aerosol based multi-purpose lubricants for BOTH cleaning and relubrication tasks”.

 This investigation’s findings